Reading time: 5 min.

 Is a double crown a sign of male pattern baldness?

-Some people believe that having a double crown means that the individual will experience hair loss or baldness in the future.
-This is not necessarily true.
+A double crown isn’t an inherent indication of male pattern baldness.
 A double crown can create the appearance of thinner hair, due to having two central points instead of one.
 But they’re not signs of baldness in themselves.
 As the photos above show, it’s possible to have a double crown and still have thick, healthy hair.

 People with double crowns are susceptible to balding and thinning, just like other men.
 Those with double crowns may also experience hair loss or thinning not just on the crowns themselves, but also in the area between them.